tiltshift/figmint/README.md

 👩🏽‍🏫*Recommendations*:

-- Use names in figma that work well in javascript. `darkGreen` vs. `Dark Green`
 - Figma lets you name two styles the same thing.
 This will cause overwrite issues in your exports.

 🚨*Notes*: